dbunibas/BART/README.md

 #####**1.
 Database configuration:** #####
 Is used to specify the JDBC parameters to access the DBMS.
 [PostgreSQL](http://www.postgresql.org/) and [H2](http://www.h2database.com) DBMS are supported.
-    Data can be automatically loaded into the database from XML files.
+    Data can be automatically loaded into the database from XML and CSV files.

 #####**2.
 Dependencies specification:** #####